-St Peterburg, as I wrote before, is quite rich in street art.
+St Peterburg, as I’ve written before, is quite rich in street art.
 New pieces appear, get painted over, vandalised, the whole gamut.
 With any luck, the piece by Central Asian artists Pasha Cas and Pavel Mokich, which commemorated the 74th anniversary of death of Soviet author Daniil Kharms, is here to stay.

 Kharms occupied a room in a block of flats at the corner of Kovensky lane and Mayakovskogo street from 1925 until 1941, when he was arrested on charges of spreading anti-Soviet propaganda.
 He starved to death in a prison hospital during the siege of Leningrad, and his writings mostly remained unpublished until long after he died.